-Traditional home sales in Southern California can be extremely expensive, including far more than the commission or financial burden of surprise repairs.
+Traditional home sales in Greater Los Angeles can be extremely expensive, including far more than the commission or financial burden of surprise repairs.
 On the other hand, a direct sale to Homesmith Group will eliminate all costs.
 Read on for a rundown on the surprising costs associated with working with traditional agents.

 Commissions and Fees